BLIK Level 0

 service | string | Service name from the panel |

-transaction_id | string | Transaction ID received during registration |
+transaction_id | string | Transaction ID returned during registration |

 checksum | string | SHA-256 checksum |